OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_400.md

 ### **STEP 10**: Stop delivery process.

-- Please log on to Admin process screen of SanFran (http://localhost:17001) and stop the parallel nonintegrared replicat process.
+-   Log on to Admin process screen of SanFran (http://localhost:17001) and stop the Integrared Replicat (REP1) process.
 ![](images/400/Lab400_image999.PNG)

-- Similart please log on to Admin process screen of Atlanta (http://localhost:16001) and stop the integrared Extract (EXT1) and Distribution path(SOE2SOE) replicat process.
+-   Log on to Admin process screen of Atlanta (http://localhost:16001) and stop the Integrared Extract (EXT1) and Distribution path (SOE2SOE) process.

 ![](images/400/Lab400_image998.PNG)
 ![](images/400/Lab400_image997.PNG)